CyberMiles/smart_contracts/HelloWorld/README.md

  }
 };*

 Run *'truffle compile'* for compilation and run *'truffle migrate --network testnet'*.
 Make sure your account in *'from'* is unlocked.
+You can get the compile results (like abi) from *build/contracts/HelloWorld.json*.

 The result should be similar to: